Autism Toys

 6) Colorful Balls

-The Click N’ Play Ball Pit Balls for Kids, Plastic Refill Balls, 200 Pack, Phthalate and BPA Free, Includes a Reusable Storage Bag with Zipper, Bright Colors, Gift for Toddlers and Kids Age 3-6 Years, Set of 10 Soft Plush Blankets: Perfect for cuddling up with on the couch after school, these soft blankets provide warmth and comfort while also promoting tactile sensitivity through their various textures.
+The Click N’ Play Ball Pit Balls for Kids, Plastic Refill Balls, 200 Pack, Phthalate and BPA Free, Includes a Reusable Storage Bag with Zipper, Bright Colors, a Gift for Toddlers and Kids aged 3-6 Years, a Set of 10 Soft Plush Blankets: Perfect for cuddling up with on the couch after school, these soft blankets provide warmth and comfort while also promoting tactile sensitivity through their various textures.
 They’re available in multiple patterns to suit every preference, including stripes, dots, polka dots, flowers, and more!

 7) Ball Pit

 If you have a kiddo with autism, you know that finding suitable toys can be a challenge.
 They may not be interested in traditional toys or have sensitivities to certain materials.
-And while every child is different, some general categories of toys can be beneficial for kids with autism.
+And while every child is different, some general categories of toys can benefit kids with autism.
 One such category is sensory processing and motor skills toys.
-The Amazon Basics BPA Free Crush-Proof Plastic Ball Pit Balls with Storage Bag, Toddlers Kids 12+ Months, 6 Bright Colors – Pack of 1000 is one option, as it includes balls and storage bag for easy cleanup.
+The Amazon Basics BPA Free Crush-Proof Plastic Ball Pit Balls with Storage Bag, Toddlers Kids 12+ Months, 6 Bright Colors – Pack of 1000 is one option, including balls and storage bag for easy cleanup.
 A small ball pit is another good choice because it gives kids a safe place to crawl around on their hands and knees without worrying about getting hurt from falls.
 The big plus: many kids who need ball pits also enjoy playing with balls outdoors!

 8) Water Table